npellegrin/jitsi-aws-fargate/README.md

 # Networking and associated costs

-This project is intended to be as close as possible as a "real" deployment, consequently, the Jitsi services are deployed in private subnets without a NAT gateway.
+This project is intended to be as close as possible as a "real" deployment, consequently, when `deploy_in_private_subnets` parameter is `true`, Jitsi services are deployed in private subnets without a NAT gateway.
+In this particular configuration, additional VPC endpoints are deployed over two availability zone each. **This incur additional costs estimated to 60 USD per month** (4 VPC endpoints x 2 ENIs per VPC endpoint x 730 hours in a month x 0,01 USD = 58,40 USD).

-To make everything work, in particular, the Fargate image pulling, VPC endpoints are configured in the [vpc.tf](vpc.tf) file and deployed over two availability zone each. **This incur additional costs estimated to 60 USD per month** (4 VPC endpoints x 2 ENIs per VPC endpoint x 730 hours in a month x 0,01 USD = 58,40 USD).
+If you just want to try Jitsi without additional networking costs, keep the parameter `deploy_in_private_subnets` to false (it is the default).

-In a real-world design, these costs would be mutualized over your projects, switched to NAT costs using a NAT gateway, or completely removed by putting everything into public subnets with public ips.
+**Regardless of the `deploy_in_private_subnets` parameter configuration, you will pay the AWS Fargate containers while Jitsi tasks are running.
+Do not let this infrastructure run without actually using it, or it will impact your AWS bill.**

 # Limitation